Don't wait!

 1. Durability

-If you plan on using your home office every day, you’ll need to look into durable options.
+If you plan to use your home office daily, you’ll need to consider durable options.

 Rolling chairs, tables, shoes, kids and pets can all scrape and scuff floors, leaving your office looking worn and aged.
 Dropping objects or spilling liquids can cause denting, damage and staining.
-Cheaper options and improper installation can cause even bigger issues than looking bad.
+Cheaper options and improper installation can cause even more significant issues than looking bad.

-Using a space regularly means wear is inevitable, but options that are resistant to damage allow you to enjoy your flooring for longer without needing any repair or replacement.
-You’ll get a better value for your money and can keep your floor looking like new for longer.
+Using a space regularly means wear is inevitable, but options resistant to damage allow you to enjoy your flooring for longer without needing any repair or replacement.
+You’ll get better value for your money and can keep your floor looking like new for longer.

 2. Cleaning and Maintenance

-Offices tend to accumulate a lot of dust and dander, considering the amount of time people spend in them.
+Offices tend to accumulate lots of dust and dander, considering the time people spend in them.
 The easier your floor is to clean, the more often you’re likely to clean it and the better it is for your health.

 The flooring materials themselves determine how you need to clean them.
-Some require soap and water mopping or dry mopping while others need vacuuming.
+Some require soap and water or dry mopping, while others require vacuuming.
 Consider your office space and decide what will be the easiest to maintain for you.

 3. Noise